-The Foundation has an affiliation agreement with the University of North Alabama Sportsman's Club.
-The Sportsman Club has transferred funds to the Foundation for recordkeeping purposes.
+The Foundation has an affiliation agreement with the North Alabama Lions Athletic 's Club.
+The North Alabama Lions Athletic Club has transferred funds to the Foundation for recordkeeping purposes.
 These funds are pooled together with the Foundations funds and the Foundation records a liability for such funds.
-As of September 30, 2020, the liability associated with such funds was \$115,053.
+As of September 30, 2021 and 2020, the liability associated with such funds was \$299,705 and \$115,053, respectively